Knockanally railway station

 Knockanally railway station, later known as Martinstown railway station was on the Ballymena, Cushendall and Red Bay Railway which ran from Ballymena to Retreat in County Antrim, Northern Ireland.

 History

 The station was on the Ballymena, Cushendall and Red Bay Railway route and opened by the Belfast and Northern Counties Railway on 5 April 1886, which had taken ownership in October 1884.

 On 1 July 1920 it was renamed Martinstown.

-The station closed to passengers on 1 October 1930.
+The station closed to passengers on 1 October 1930 following the line's loss of passenger traffic.
+It then closed completely on 12 April 1937.